ludwigwittgenstein2/supermarket_elasticsearch/README.md

 ----
 ####                                    by Rick Rejeleene

-This software was written for my M.S dissertation in Computer Science.
+Software  written for my M.S dissertation in Computer Science.

+My Problem Statement --

+I was given a random dataset on supermarket dataset.
+Using the dataset, help a small business to understand about their customers and a method to test revenue improvement.

+My questions were:

+a) How would I use Software Engineering, Business knowledge to solve this problem?

 [link to Dissertation!](http://digitalcommons.uri.edu/theses/1107/)